 Panel heaters are not suitable for constant use.

 The unenclosed elements which make panel heaters cheap to produce have some unfortunate disadvantages.
 Because the hot elements come into direct contact with the air, any dust circulating around the room can burn and leave sooty deposits on the wall.
 Over time this can cause wall blackening and damage to paintwork.
 Circulating dust particles can also agitate allergies.
-This means that panel heaters should not be used as your primary home heating source.
-The good news is that wall-blackening only becomes a problem for panel heaters if they are used every day; if you have a panel heater for portable use, or for heating a secondary space like a spare room, wall blackening won't be a problem.
+This means that they should not be used as your primary home heating source.
+The good news is that wall-blackening only becomes a problem for panel heaters if they are used every day; if you have one for portable use, or for heating a secondary space like a spare room, wall blackening won't be a problem.
 Wall-blackening is an issue common to all convection heaters – no matter what the brand, price, or style.

 Panel heaters are less durable than electric radiators.